Squiggly1/NetworkSecurity-Assignment1/documentation.md

     return (public_key, private_key)       # Returns (public, private)
 ```
+# Confidentiality
+What was your choice of cipher?
+What mode of operation does it use?
+Why did you make these choices?

+<span style="font-size:1.25em;">We encrypt our data to hide the contents of our messages.
+For our system we use AES to encrypt our information.
+This encryption method was chosen as it is a Federal Information Processing Standard as listed by NIST.
+This should make the underlying algorithm behind its implementation mathematically secure.
+The mode that we choose is CBC or Cipher-Block Chaining is the mode of operation chosen for this implentation.
+As we are running a botnet, it is possible that the connection from server to client may not be completely stable.
+CBC prevents errors from propgating beyond two blocks.</span>

 ## Integrity

 <span style="font-size:1.25em;">An attacker could try to modify a message in transit and hope the receiver still accepts it.
 We ensure integrity through the use of MACs or Message Authentication Codes.
 MACs allows us to verify knowledge without revealing details.
 Assuming that communications is captured, the MAC should not expose underlying information about our plain text data.</span>